melwey/sgdbe2swat/README.md

 impact of land management practices in large, complex watersheds (<http://swatmodel.tamu.edu/>).
-Among all the information required to run the model, parameters relative to the soil physical, chemical and mechanical properties are needed.\
+Among all the information required to run the model, parameters relative to the soil physical, chemical and mechanical properties are needed [^SWAT2009].\
-The Soil Geographical Database of Eurasia (SGDBE) provides a harmonised set of soil parameters covering Eurasia and Mediterranean countries at scale 1:1,000,000 [@EC2003].
-It is part of the European Soil Database (ESDB), along with the Pedotransfer Rules Database (PTRDB), the Soil Profile analytical Database (SPADE) and the Database of Hydrological Properties of European Soils [HYPRES @Wosten1999].
+The Soil Geographical Database of Eurasia (SGDBE) provides a harmonised set of soil parameters covering Eurasia and Mediterranean countries at scale 1:1,000,000 [^EC2003].
+It is part of the European Soil Database (ESDB), along with the Pedotransfer Rules Database (PTRDB), the Soil Profile analytical Database (SPADE) and the Database of Hydrological Properties of European Soils HYPRES [^Wosten1999].
 Information in SGDBE is available at the Soil Typological Unit (STU) level, characterised by attributes specifying the nature and properties of soils.
-For mapping purposes, the STUs are grouped into Soil Mapping Units (SMU) since it is not possible to delineate each STU at the 1:1,000,000 scale [@EC2003].\
+For mapping purposes, the STUs are grouped into Soil Mapping Units (SMU) since it is not possible to delineate each STU at the 1:1,000,000 scale [^EC2003].\
-Newer hydraulic pedotransfer functions [@Toth2014] were developed on the European Hydropedological Inventory [EU-HYDI @Weynants2013] with a better coverage for soils of Eastern and Southern Europe.
+Newer hydraulic pedotransfer functions [^Toth2014] were developed on the European Hydropedological Inventory (EU-HYDI) [^Weynants2013] with a better coverage for soils of Eastern and Southern Europe.
 In the text, they are further referred to as euptf.